Editor’s note: This post was updated on August 17, 2015.

 Entrepreneurs, investors ready to jump in

-What’s more, the new EPA plan – once it's final – will give entrepreneurs, corporations and venture capitalists the market signal they need to go full steam ahead with low-carbon innovations.
-It may be one of the largest market opportunities in history to drive the development and implementation of clean energy on a national level.
+What’s more, the plan gives entrepreneurs, corporations and venture capitalists the market signal they need to go full steam ahead with low-carbon innovations.
+We are looking at one of the largest market opportunities in history to drive the development and implementation of clean energy on a national level.

 At Environmental Defense Fund, we’re right in the middle of many of these promising solutions, working with state legislators and regulators to clear outdated rules that mire us in the past and discourages innovators.